ms-jayanth/Co2_Emission_Prediction/README.md

 4. **Model Building and Evaluation**<br>
-I have build the model with 8 different ML algorithms
+I have build the model with 8 different ML algorithms:
 - Linear Regression
 - Ridge Regression
 - Lasso Regression